With a combination of a small number of people + software + servers and robots

 Because of the high degree of difficulty, no one can handle three levels of management so easily.

-Furthermore, there are few third-tier positions themselves, so there are limited opportunities for training in practice.
+Furthermore, there are few third-level positions themselves, so there are limited opportunities for training in practice.

 A simple formula will show that the speed at which the organization grows as the workload increases will lightly overtake the time required to develop the three levels of management skills.